nrv-framework/NRV/CONTRIBUTING.md

 # CONTRIBUTING

-All external contribution description from developers that are not in the main design team
+All external contribution are welcome!